MaraniMatias/img2gcode/README.md

 - Generate GCode with absolute coordinates, finds a black pixel if you follow the trail.
 - This version is faster previous versions.
+- Find the shortest path to the next black pixel.

 ### Installation
 ```bash